 - o For those employers who participate in the ill-health insurance captive, any ill-health retirement strain cost emerging will be met by a contribution from the captive fund as part of the subsequent actuarial valuation (or termination assessment if sooner).
-No additional contributions will be due immediately from the employer although an adjustment to the "premium" payable may emerge following the subsequent actuarial valuation, depending on the overall experience of the captive fund. - For those employers who don't participate in the ill-health captive, the "primary rate" payable over 2017/20 includes an allowance for ill-health retirement costs (alongside those for voluntary early retirements).
-This allowance will be set out in the Actuary's formal valuation report and may be zero depending on the employer's profile.
-Where ill-health retirement strain costs exceed an employer's allowance over the inter-valuation period, the excess strain costs will become payable immediately (or over an alternative period subject to the agreement of the administering authority).
+No additional contributions will be due immediately from the employer although an adjustment to the "premium" payable may emerge following the subsequent actuarial valuation, depending on the overall experience of the captive fund. - o For those employers who don't participate in the ill-health captive, the "primary rate" payable over 2020/23 includes an allowance for ill-health retirement costs.
+Any ill-health retirement strain costs emerging will form part of the contribution rate assessment for the employer at the subsequent actuarial valuation (or termination assessment if sooner).
+No additional contributions will be due immediately from the employer.